Applications Submitted For Large Residential Development In North Beverley

 With the need for new homes not just in the East Riding but also throughout the UK sites like Woodhall Way, land which is locked between two roads start to become the obvious choice for developers seeking sites for new homes.

-New homes would put additional pressures on local services and possible increase on the local roads.
+New homes would put additional pressures on local services and possible increase traffic on the local roads.
 During the meeting in July the added pressure on schools was brought up though quickly dismissed by Molescroft Parish Council weak argument given the number of students who already travel into Beverley to local attend schools.

 It is not just new homes that come with these proposed developments.